Reyyadav/Atliq_Business_insight/README.md

 # Atliq_Business_insight
 # Business Insights

+Atliq a Multinational company wants to make data driven decision making as apart of their work culture and taking their first big step towards that by embedding a Power Bi tool in the organisation.

 ## Project Overview

 AtliQ Hardware is growing rapidly in the recent years, and they have decided to implement the data analytics using PowerBi in their company for the first time to surpass their competitors in the market and to make data driven decisions.
 This project is hoped to give answers to the questions of stakeholder in terms all the aspects like finance, sales, marketing and supply chain.